 Day 2: Morning Walking Tour of Madrid, Afternoon Guided Tour of Prado Museum, Overnight in Madrid

 Our tour will begin at the Plaza Mayor, a huge square in the center of Madrid and a popular meeting point for local Madrileños.
 Other sites we will visit include Puerta del Sol, a 15th century gate that formed part of the original walled city.
-The square is home to the city’s famous new year’s celebration, whose the famous clock tower rings in the new year and marks the tradition of eating twelve grapes at the bell’s strike of midnight.
+The square is home to the city’s famous new year’s celebration, whose famous clock tower rings in the new year and marks the tradition of eating twelve grapes at the bell’s strike of midnight.

 We will continue our guided tour at the Museo del Prado.
 The Prado is the crown jewel of Madrid’s Art Walk, a triangle of galleries west of the historic Parque Del Buen Retiro.
-The museum houses one of the greatest collections of Spanish painting from the 12th to 19th centuries, most notably the works of Goya, Velazquez and El Greco.
+The museum houses one of the greatest collections of Spanish paintings from the 12th to 19th centuries, most notably the works of Goya, Velazquez and El Greco.
 Our guide will provide a unique tour of the Prado, focusing on selected works from Spain’s key artists.

 Day 3: Day Trip to Segovia, Tour of a Castle, Roman Aqueduct, Overnight in Madrid

-We will enjoy a guided tour of the city’s highlights, including the Roman Aqueduct, an incredible feat of early civil engineering built around the 1st Century AD to supply water to a hilltop military fort.
+We will enjoy a guided tour of the city’s highlights, including the Roman Aqueduct, an incredible feat of early civil engineering built around 1st Century AD to supply water to a hilltop military fort.
 Its 221 colossal piers represent one of the greatest aqueducts in Spain, and is one of the few to have survived.
 We will visit Azoguejo Square, where the aqueduct reaches its highest point of nearly 100 feet.